kevinhartman/kafka-to-eventhub/README.md

 If you need to transform Kafka messages differently, use a custom event adapter as described below.
 As an example, perhaps you'd like to combine the Kafka message's key and value into a JSON object, sending that along to EventHub.

 ## Custom event adapters
-To define a custom transformation funciton to convert Kafka messages into EventHub events, define a custom event adapter.
-This is done by writing Scala code, and including the compiled class on the classpath when submitting the `kafka-to-eventhub` tool to the Spark cluster.
+To define a custom transformation function to convert Kafka messages into EventHub events, define a custom event adapter.
+This is done by writing Scala code and including its packaged JAR when deploying the mirroring tool to the Spark cluster.

 ### Code example
 To implement a custom adapter, use the following as a template to define a root-level Scala object.
-See the [DefaultAdapter](src/main/scala/mn/hart/kafka2eventhub/DefaultAdapter.scala) for an example.
+See the [DefaultAdapter](src/main/scala/mn/hart/kafka2eventhub/DefaultAdapter.scala) for a working example.
 Note that the package name is unimportant.

 ```scala
 package com.example.adapters